-We have unsweetened cocoa powder and then we also have a mix of chocolate chips and chocolate chunks.
-My thought process is cocoa powder counts as single chocolate, chocolate chips and chunks makes it double chocolate.
+There is cocoa powder plus a mix of chocolate chips and chocolate chunks.
+My thought process is: cocoa powder alone equals single chocolate; add chocolate chips and chunks and then we have double chocolate.

-Add the vegan buttermilk, some vanilla extract, some melted coconut oil, applesauce and vinegar to the mixing bowl.
+- Add the vegan buttermilk, vanilla extract, melted coconut oil, applesauce and vinegar to the mixing bowl.

-Remove the muffins from the muffin tray and place onto a wire cooling rack to cool.
-And then enjoy the heck out of this awesome treat!
+- Remove the muffins from the muffin tray and place onto a wire cooling rack to cool.

 The key to making the best vegan chocolate muffins is a nice thick batter.
 The batter needs to be thick so that your chocolate chips and chunks are evenly spread throughout the muffins and don’t just sink straight to the bottom.